ros-navigation/navigation2/nav2_behavior_tree/README.md

     ...
 };
 ```

-The resulting nodes must be registered in the Behavior Tree engine in order to be used in Behavior Trees executed by this engine.
+The resulting node must be registered with the factory in the Behavior Tree engine in order to be available for use in Behavior Trees executed by this engine.

 ```C++
 BehaviorTreeEngine::BehaviorTreeEngine()